lanl-ansi/PowerModelsDistribution.jl/README.md

 ## Development

-Community-driven development and enhancement of ThreePhasePowerModels are welcome and encouraged.
+Community-driven development and enhancement of PowerModelsDistribution are welcome and encouraged.
 Please fork this repository and share your contributions to the master with pull requests.

 ## Acknowledgments